 Meta content is invisible to users but shared directly with search engine web crawlers.
-They appear in the header of an HTML page by being coded into the content management system.
+Meta content appears in the header of HTML pages.

 While users won’t see meta content when visiting the page, it provides the crawlers with valuable information about your site.

-Optimizing your meta content is a great way to improve your ability to rank in Google search results.
+Optimizing meta content is a great way to improve your search rankings.
 Why?
 Because meta content helps Google algorithmically understand better what your website is all about.

-Meta content that a search engine optimization agency will help you optimize include:
+Meta content search engine optimization agencies optimize include:

-Remember that a search engine may choose to show the meta content you create in search results, may choose to use part of it, or none at all.
+Remember, search engines may choose to show the meta content you create in search results, may choose to use part of it, or none.
 You can’t choose – but having good meta content on your page increases the likelihood that search engines will use it.

-Search engine web crawlers will assign the site relevance and authority based on the content and structure of your website.
+Search engine web crawlers assign site relevance and authority based on the content and structure of your website.

-Any keywords that feature prominently in the written content will help the page’s on-page SEO, but beware of “keyword stuffing.”
-Early SEO scams involved copy/pasting the keyword millions of times to try and rank for that keyword.
-Search engine algorithms can detect this kind of trickery and will actually penalize your site for it.
-In fact, after a certain point, using your keyword too many times will actually hurt your SEO.
+Any keywords featuring prominently in the written content help on-page SEO, but beware of “keyword stuffing.”
+Early SEO scams involved copy/pasting the keyword ridiculous numbers of times to boost rank.
+Search engine algorithms can detect this kind of trickery and penalize sites.
+After a point, using your keyword too many times will actually hurt your SEO.

-Another aspect of on-page SEO is the quantity of your website — the number of pages and sub-pages, as well as the sheer number of words and images to be found on the website.
+Another aspect of on-page SEO is the number of pages and sub-pages, as well as the sheer number of words and images to be found on the website.
 Search engine web crawlers have always taken a “more is more” approach to assigning authority to websites.
 It interprets more content and a bigger site index as more authority.
 But remember, the algorithms can also detect keyword stuffing and other forms of junk content.

 On-page SEO also involves making sure your images have keywords as well.
-Search engines will eventually evolve to use image recognition, but for the time being, the photo’s alt text is the place for you to add keywords to your site to boost its relevance.
+Search engines are already evolving image recognition, but for the time being, photo’s alt text is the place for you to add keywords to your site to boost its relevance.

 As the name implies, “off-page SEO” refers to SEO tactics that take place outside of your website, in other parts of the internet.

 What’s out there on the internet that could help your site?
 The most basic answer is “backlinks.”
 Backlinks are hyperlinks that point back at your website.
 Not links from your website to other sites, but links to your website from other sites.
-In other words, someone who is not you must decide to link to you.
+Someone who is not you must decide to link to you.

 This is one of the earliest characteristics of the Google algorithm.
 Remember, search engine web crawlers make a map of the internet, including the interlinking of sites.
 In the early Google algorithm, a link from one domain to another domain counted as a “vote” for the authority of the target domain.
 The linking domain must obviously think highly of the target domain — why else would they link to them?

 Of course, this was rife for exploitation.
-SEO agencies simply bought other domains and linked to their client websites.
-The Google algorithm had to be upgraded to detect these “cheat links.”
+SEO agencies simply bought other domains and linked to their client websites, creating “link farms.”
+Google’s algorithm had to be upgraded to detect these “cheat links.”

-Nowadays, only legitimate links can be expected to confer SEO authority.
-The more authoritative the linking site, the better.
+Nowadays, only legitimate links can confer SEO authority.
+The more authoritative the site linking back to you, the better.
 If the New York Times links to your site from nytimes.com, expect to see a much bigger boost in domain authority than if you get a backlink from Bob’s Pool Service (although the latter doesn’t hurt).

 There’s more to backlinking than just having the links, though.
-Links have something called “anchor text” — traditionally the blue underlined text.
+Links have keyword optimized “anchor text” — traditionally the blue underlined text.
 It will help your SEO if the anchor text contains keywords you want to rank for.

 In short, off-page SEO relates to a series of signals Google gets about the overall digital presence of your company.
-These signals help Google particularly when it comes to ranking your pages and articles at the top of search results above all other competitors.
+These signals help Google, particularly when ranking your pages and articles at the top of search results above all other competitors.

 The most common off-page SEO signals include:

-Technical SEO is similar to on-page SEO in the sense that it happens on your website.
-But it involves aspects of your website that the user can’t see.
-Search engine web crawlers look at your website not only like users, but also like developers — down to the code level.
-If they don’t like what they find, you could lose ranking even if you have great content and tons of backlinks.
+Technical SEO is like on-page SEO in the sense that it happens on your website.
+But involves aspects of your website users can’t see.
+Web crawlers look at your website not only like users, but also like developers — down to the code level.
+If they don’t like what they find, you could lose rank even if you have great content and tons of backlinks.

 Technical SEO encompasses the basics.
 Is your site SSL-encrypted?
 Is it mobile-device-friendly?
 Does it load quickly?
 These are non-negotiable features that many users will notice.
 If you don’t have them, web crawlers will interpret this as a lack of domain authority and rank your website lower.

-Technical SEO also encompasses whether or not the search engine web crawlers can make sense of what your website is about.
+Technical SEO also encompasses whether the search engine web crawlers can make sense of what your website is about.
 Ways to help them along include:

 Local SEO is one of the most powerful forms of SEO.
-It comes into play when search engine users enter search criteria that indicate they are looking for something local.
+Local SEO is when users enter search criteria that indicate they are looking for something local.
 Signifiers that trigger local search algorithms include phrases like “near me,” “close by,” or the name of a city, zip code, or street.

 Local SEO is powerful because when local algorithms get triggered, they might place a site with lower overall authority above a site with higher authority, simply because it is more locally relevant.
 This is how a local service provider might rank above a national service provider, provided that the local provider has invested in local SEO.